mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 ### Define endpoints used in each test

-To define an endpoint in tests a class inheriting from `EndpointConfigurationBuilder` needs to be created for each endpoint that needs to be used in a test.
+To define an endpoint in tests a class inheriting from `NServiceBus.AcceptanceTesting.EndpointConfigurationBuilder` needs to be created for each endpoint that needs to be used in a test.
 The best place to define such classes is as nested classes within the test class itself:

 snippet: endpoints-used-in-each-test

-The sample defines two endpoints, `MyServiceEndpoint` and `MyOtherServiceEndpoint`. `MyServiceEndpoint` uses the "inherit from EndpointConfiguration" approach to reference the production endpoint configuration. `MyOtherServiceEndpoint` uses the "builder class" by creating a custom endpoint template:
+The sample defines two endpoints, `MyServiceEndpoint` and `MyOtherServiceEndpoint`. `MyServiceEndpoint` uses the "inherit from EndpointConfiguration" approach to reference the production endpoint configuration. `MyOtherServiceEndpoint` uses the "builder class" by inheriting from `NServiceBus.IntegrationTesting.EndpointTemplate`:

 snippet: my-other-service-template

-Using both approaches the endpoint configuration can be customized according to the environment needs, if needed.
+The "builder class" approach allows specific modifications of the `EndpointConfiguration` for the tests.
+Although modifications should be kept to a minimum they are reasonable for a few aspects:

+- Retries
+  - Retries should be reduced or even disabled for tests.
+  - Otherwise (with the default retry configuration) the IntegrationTests throw a "Some failed messages were not handled by the recoverability feature."-Exception because of a fixed 30 sec timeout in the `NServiceBus.AcceptanceTests.ScenarioRunner`.
+- Cleaning up the queues via `PurgeOnStartup(true)`

 ### Define tests and completion criteria